soundata/soundata/docs/source/contributing.rst

 To install Soundata for development purposes:

-    - First run: ``git clone https://github.com/soundata/soundata.git``
+    - First, run ``git clone https://github.com/soundata/soundata.git``

     - Then, after opening source data library you have to install all the dependencies: